cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | glyphic
 | Definition: a symbol carved out of stone, especially six from an ancient writing system. [象形文字]
 | Definition: (Computing) a small graphic symbol.
+|
+| gratify
+| gratification
+| Usage: a thirst for sexual gratification.
+| Usage: not all the sexual impulses can be gratified.
+|
+| have a nose for (something)
+| Definition: To have an intuitive ability to detect or excel at something.
+| Usage: He has a nose for determining which way the stock market is going to shift.